The Left Berlin News & Comment

 The Left Berlin Editorial Board

-Our next Palestine Reading Group is on Sunday and back to the normal starting time of 7pm.
-This week we’ll be discussing “Feminist Perspectives on the Occupation of Palestine”.
-You can find the selected reading here.
-The Palestine Reading Group takes place every week, on either Friday or Sunday.
+Friday evening alse sees our next Palestine Reading Group.
+This week we will be asking Palestine and Climate Change.
+You can find the recommended reading here.
+The Palestine Reading Group takes place every week on either Friday or Sunday.
 Check the page of Events we organise for the coming dates and discussion topics.
-If you’d like to get more involved in the group, you can join our Telegram group and follow the channel Reading group.
-Meetings are in the Agit offices, Nansenstraße 2.
-There is a meeting for moderators (open to anyone who’s interested) half an hour before the meeting starts.
+If you’d like to get more involved in the group you can join our Telegram group and follow the channel Reading group.
+The Reading Group starts at 7pm, and there is a meeting for Moderators at 6.30pm open to everyone who’s interested.

 Read all about it in this week’s News from Berlin and Germany.